No Fee Unless You Win

 While Florida is a “no-fault” state, that does not prohibit you from seeking compensation from the at-fault driver, if one or more other drivers negligently caused the crash.
 Rather, “no-fault” refers to the required PIP coverage that pays for certain medical expenses and lost wages, regardless of fault, following a crash.

-A car crash victim, though, still has the right to pursue a claim for compensation from an at-fault driver, if another driver was negligent and caused the crash.
+A car crash victim, though, still has the right to pursue a claim for compensation from an at-fault driver if another driver was negligent and caused the crash.
 To do so, you must establish liability by proving that the other driver was negligent, resulting in the crash.
 This involves demonstrating that they breached their duty of care, which is expected of all drivers, and that this breach directly caused your injuries and damages.

 Collecting evidence, such as accident reports, witness statements, and photographic evidence, is crucial in establishing liability.
 It’s essential to act promptly to gather this information, as well as to seek medical treatment and document your injuries.